cucumber/cucumber-jvm/cucumber-java8/README.md

 Data tables in Gherkin can not represent null or the empty string unambiguously.
 Cucumber will interpret empty cells as `null`.

-Empty string be represented using a replacement.
-For example `[empty]`.
+Empty string be represented using a replacement, for example `[blank]`.
 The replacement can be configured providing the `replaceWithEmptyString` argument of `DataTableType`, `DefaultDataTableCellTransformer` and `DefaultDataTableEntryTransformer`.
-By default no replacement is configured.
+By default, no replacement is configured.

 ```gherkin
 Given some authors